Team846/sbt-frc/README.md

 teamNumber := #
 ```

+## Deploying
+To deploy code to the robot, run `sbt deploy` while connected to your robot's radio.
+This will package your code, connect to the robot, copy over the code, and launch it.

 ## Adding WPILib and NetworkTables
 To add dependencies on WPILib and NetworkTables, add to your `build.sbt`:
 ```scala